Aram-Vn/Vec_std-vector_implementation/README.md

 *************************************************************************

-# Vec Template bool specialization Class
+# Vec: bool specialization Class

 `Vec<bool>` is a specialized template class for managing boolean values efficiently using a custom vector implementation.
 This template is designed to handle the unique challenges associated with boolean values in C++.